Policies and Procedures about Quality Assurance for EPA Organizations

 - EPA Order CIO 2016.0 - The EPA Quality Program Policy for Agency products and services.

-- EPA Contracts Management Manual.
-Chapter 7 and Chapter 46 contain quality-related specifications for solicitations and contracts.
+- EPA Acquisition Guide - Chapter 7, Chapter 15 and Chapter 46 contain quality-related specifications for solicitations and contracts.

 - Introduction to EPA Quality System Requirements - This one-day course is intended to introduce the concepts of quality management.
 The course contains an overview of the Agency's Quality System, an overview of basic quality assurance concepts and practices, and a description of the application of these concepts and practices to environmental programs involving environmental data collection and use.